bteller/bteller.github.com/_posts/2012-12-26-dont-fight-the-framework.md

 layout: post
 title: "Don't Fight the Framework"
 summary: "I've been doing it, and I'm not really proud of it.
 In this post I share some of my thoughts on why you shouldn't fight the framework machine."
+showImage: true
+image: "/public/post_images/fight-the-framework.jpg"
+imageStyle: "width: 75%;"
 ---

 > This is a little less organized than I would like, but I believe the brain dump is worthwhile.

 In general I believe there are two types of people out there, those that embrace a framework, and those that fight against it.
 I've generally found myself in the fight against it camp.
 This post is about my never ending battle with the ASP.NET MVC framework in particular, what led up to it, and the events leading up to my final capitulation.

 ## Why Fight?